UWSEDS-aut17/uwseds-group-zero/README.md

 * Go into the tests folder in objectdetection directory
 * Run nosetests --with-coverage test.py
 * If want to run: python3 test.py, change the first line of importing in test.py to be: "import pathmagic  # noqa" to aviod import issue

+### Example ###
+In the example folder, the Example.md is the thorough usage guidance of our application --- how to interact with the user interface to get desired results.

+If user wants to use the main functions live in appfunction.py in uwseds-group-zero/function which contains the main functionalities of our app in the source code, there is a simple ipython jupyter notebook example.ipynb for reference.
+User can also refer to the function specification in Doc/ for more details.